-The mandatory standard prescribes requirements for the design and construction of toys for children up to and including 36 months.
+The mandatory standard was last updated on 5 September 2023 and prescribes requirements for the design and construction of toys for children up to and including 36 months of age.

-Baby toys are toys for children up to and including 36 months.
-They include but are not limited to:
+Toys for children up to and including 36 months of age include but are not limited to:

 - rattles, toy dummies, teethers, and squeeze toys